 \subsection{From language instructions to robotic actions}

-Translating user language input into robotic action has seen considerable progress through the integration of Large Language Models (LLMs) and various algorithmic frameworks.
-CLIPort \cite{shridhar2022cliport} leverages visual and language models for robotic manipulation, focusing on the spatial understanding necessary for accomplishing 'where' tasks.
-In a similar vein, PROGPROMPT \cite{singh2023progprompt} has innovated in generating situated robot task plans, utilizing LLMs for defining and scoring potential actions without the need for explicit domain knowledge.
-The "Code as Policies"\cite{liang2023code} paradigm further underscores the importance of programmatic structures in embodying LLM-generated instructions for control, which is in close alignment with RT-1\cite{brohan2022rt}'s objective of scalable, real-world robotic control.
-Drawing upon pre-trained vision-language models, open-world object manipulation \cite{stone2023open} is evolving to adapt robotic actions to diverse and changing environments.
-Instruct2Act \cite{huang2023instruct2act} steps beyond basic instructions by aligning multimodal inputs with actionable robotic sequences, aided by the breadth of responses offered by LLMs.
-"Language to Rewards" \cite{yu2023language} posits an intriguing method of reward function generation from natural language inputs to calibrate and optimize robotic skills, while the goal of building cooperative agents finds promise in harnessing modularity through LLM architectures.
-Continuing this thread, RT-2 \cite{rt22023arxiv} focuses on the translation of visual perceptions and user language into actionable instructions, demonstrating the critical intersection between understanding and physical task execution.
-Lastly, PaLM-E signifies the convergence of multimodal understanding within LLMs, emphasizing the embodiment of language models in tangible, robotic actions.
-Collectively, these landmarks in research contribute to an overarching framework that is not only advancing the potential of robots to understand and act upon complex user language inputs but also redefining interactions between humans and robots.
-In this work, we use LLMs as a strategic semantic planner, orchestrating the collaborative efforts of the robotic arms to successfully complete the given task.
+Translating user language input into robotic actions has seen considerable progress through the integration of Large Language Models (LLMs) and various algorithmic frameworks.
+CLIPort \cite{shridhar2022cliport} leverages visual and language models for robotic manipulation, focusing on the spatial understanding necessary for accomplishing the tasks.
+Similarly, ProgPrompt \cite{singh2023progprompt} introduced a programmatic LLM prompt structure that enables plan generation for robotic tasks scoring potential actions without the need for explicit domain knowledge.
+The ``Code as Policies" \cite{liang2023code} paradigm further underscores the importance of programmatic structures in embodying LLM-generated instructions for control, which is in close alignment with RT-1's objective of scalable, real-world robotic control \cite{brohan2022rt}.
+Drawing on pre-trained vision-language models, open-world object manipulation \cite{stone2023open} is evolving to adapt robotic actions to diverse and changing environments.
+Instruct2Act \cite{huang2023instruct2act} steps beyond basic instructions by aligning multimodal inputs with actionable robotic sequences, aided by the breadth of responses offered by LLMs. ``Language to Rewards" \cite{yu2023language} introduced a method of reward function generation from natural language inputs to calibrate and optimize robotic skills, with the goal of building cooperative agents by harnessing modularity through LLM architectures.
+Continuing this thread, RT-2 \cite{rt22023arxiv} focuses on translating visual perceptions and user language into actionable instructions, demonstrating the critical intersection between understanding and physical task execution.
+Lastly, PaLM-E\cite{driess2023palm} highlights the convergence of multimodal understanding within LLMs, emphasizing the embodiment of language models in tangible robotic actions, while LLM-MARS\cite{lykov2023llmmars} incorporates LLMs into the multi-agent robotics system for behavior trees generation.
+Collectively, these advancements contribute to an overarching framework that not only enhances robots' ability to understand and act on complex user language inputs but also redefines interactions between humans and robots.
+In this work, we use LLMs as a strategic semantic planner, orchestrating the collaborative efforts of robotic arms to successfully complete the given task.